 February 2023 Oyster Time Series: Los Penasquitos Lagoon

-This Habitat Heartbeats project is developing a monitoring system to integrate these living organisms with existing monitoring efforts to determine how the estuary responds to environmental variation and human impacts.
+The Habitat Heartbeats project is developing a monitoring system to integrate living organisms such as oysters and mussels ("biosentinels”) with existing monitoring efforts.
+This responds to a regional need to better understand water quality threats the biotic community and determine how estuaries respond to environmental variation and human impacts.

 Surface Mooring: